Special offer

 Dear [Employee Name],

-We are happy to have you back at work following your maternity leave!
-I hope you’ll find that [maternity leave replacement staff member] left your workstation and documents in order.
-We are grateful to have you back; your presence and incredible work ethic were greatly missed!
+We are happy to have you back at work following your parental leave!
+I hope you’ll find that [parental leave replacement staff member] left your workstation and documents organized.
+We missed your contributions, and we’re grateful to have you back!

 Best regards,